jmieszko/tic-tac-toe/README.md

 <li>Each tile has a 'click' event handler which calls the takeTurn function.
 </ul>
-<h4>https://hackernoon.com/building-tictactoe-using-vanilla-javascript-kt2b32mp was a resource used for inspiration in determining the winner.
+https://hackernoon.com/building-tictactoe-using-vanilla-javascript-kt2b32mp was a resource used for inspiration in determining the winner.
 In previous attempts, I compared the player selections to the winning scenarios; however, it always took into account the middle tile even when that was not part of the winning combination.
-This site demonstrated comparing the winning scenarios to the player selections.</h4>
+This site demonstrated comparing the winning scenarios to the player selections instead which made the code much more efficient.